 i.
 “The judges in mind have erred in that they have shown respect for the persons of the wicked, and thus departed from that strict justice which ever characterises the dealings of God to Whom they are all responsible.”
 (Morgan)

 ii.
 “Will ye represent and express God to the world as a corrupt, crooked, and unrighteous judge?”
 (Trapp)

-iv.
+iii.
 “Our village squires and country magistrates would do well to remember this.
-Some of them had need go to school to Asaph till they have mastered this Psalm.
+Some of them had need go to school to Asaph till they have mastered this psalm.
 Their harsh decisions and strange judgments are made in the presence of him who will surely visit them for every unseemly act, for he has no respect unto the person of any, and is the champion of the poor and needy.”
 (Spurgeon)

 d.
 Selah: The idea of God calling the judges of the earth into special judgment is worthy of sober reflection.

 i.
 Selah: “This gives the offenders pause for consideration and confession.”
 (Spurgeon)

 Do justice to the afflicted and needy.

 Deliver the poor and needy;

 Free them from the hand of the wicked.